One of the most general and most universally used methods

 of environmental conditions.

-Using reproducible recording techniques we can focus on the
+Using reproducible recording techniques we can focus on

 in stimulated electro-photonic images.

-Electro-photonic Kirlian glow around a
+Electro-photonic Kirlian glow around

-human fingertip recorded using GDV camera.
+a human fingertip recorded using GDV camera.
 View from underneath,

 through a semi-transparent glass electrode that provided electrical